 BAWAG is a universal bank domiciled in Austria and is the main operating subsidiary of BAWAG Group, a listed holding company.
 The bank offers a range of retail and corporate banking products, including deposit taking, loans and investment services.
 Moreover, BAWAG provides international business products, such as commercial real estate financing and capital market solutions.
 While the bank operates primarily in Austria, it also has a presence in core Western European markets, most notably in Germany, where BAWAG acquired Südwestbank AG (Südwestbank) in 2017, Deutscher Ring Bausparkasse1 in 2018, and BFL Leasing GmbH and EOS Health Honorarmanagement AG2 in 2019.
 Furthermore, BAWAG expanded its direct banking (easybank) into Germany (under the Qlick brand) in 2018, offering consumer loans in association with Südwestbank.
 BAWAG also acquired Zahnärztekasse AG in 2019, which offers dental factoring solutions in Switzerland.
+In addition, BAWAG announced on 15 February 2021 that it is acquiring the Irish wind-down bank and public-sector lender DEPFA BANK plc (DEPFA, A2 stable/A2 stable, baa33), with the deal expected to close in the second half of 2021.
+Finally, the acquisition of Hello bank!
+Austria was announced on 22 July 2021.

-BAWAG Group held €53.1 billion of total assets as of year-end 2020 and employed about 3,700 full-time equivalent employees, serving approximately 2.3 million customers.
-BAWAG's former cooperation agreement with Österreichische Post AG (Austrian Post) ended at the end of 2019 and the bank now serves its clients in Austria out of its 88 proprietary branches.
+BAWAG Group held €53.1 billion of total assets as of year-end 2020 and employed about 3,500 full-time equivalent employees, serving approximately 2.3 million customers.
+BAWAG's former cooperation agreement with Österreichische Post AG (Austrian Post) ended at the end of 2019 and the bank now serves its clients in Austria out of its 86 proprietary branches.
 In Germany, Südwestbank operates its 11 branches in the Land of Baden-Wuerttemberg (Aaa stable).